Bio2Byte/constava/README.md

 The `constava fit-model` submodule is used to generate the probabilistic conformational state models used in the analysis.
 By default, when running `constava analyze` these models are generated on-the-fly.
 In selected cases generating a model beforehand and loading it can be useful, though.

 We provide two model types. kde-Models are the default.
 They are fast to fit but may be slow in the inference in large conformational ensembles (e.g., long-timescale MD simulations).
 The idea of grid-Models is, to replace the continuous probability density function of the kde-Model by a fixed set of grid-points.
 The PDF for any sample is then estimated by linear interpolation between the nearest grid points.
-This is slightly less accurate then the kde-Model but speeds up inference significantly.
+This is slightly less accurate than the kde-Model but speeds up inference significantly.

 optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            Show this help message and exit

 Input and output options:
   -i <file.json>, --input <file.json>
                         The data to which the new conformational state models will be fitted.
 It should be provided as a JSON file.
 The top-most key should indicate the names of the conformational states.
 On the level below, lists of phi-/ psi pairs for each stat should be provided.
 If not provided the default data from the publication will be used.
   -o <file.pkl>, --output <file.pkl>
                         Write the generated model to a pickled file, that can be